HDFGroup/hdf-rest-api/GroupOps/index.rst

 will be deleted.

-*Note:* deleting a group will not delete any objects (datasets or other groups) that the the group's links points to.
-These objects may become *anonymous*, i.e. they are not referenced by any link, but can still be accessed via ``GET`` request with the object uuid.
+*Note:* deleting a group will not delete any objects (datasets or other groups) that the the group's links point to.
+These objects may become *anonymous*, i.e. they are not referenced by any link, but can still be accessed via a ``GET`` request with the object UUID.

 List of Operations
 ------------------